Lidocaine: Overdosage

 Overdoses of lidocaine may result from excessive administration by topical or parenteral routes, accidental oral ingestion of topical preparations by children (who are more susceptible to overdose), accidental intravenous (rather than subcutaneous, intrathecal, or paracervical) injection, or from prolonged use of subcutaneous infiltration anesthesia during cosmetic surgery.
+The maximum safe dose is 3 mg per kg.

 Such overdoses have often led to severe toxicity or death in both children and adults (local anesthetic systemic toxicity).
 Symptoms include central nervous system manifestations such as numbness of the tongue, dizziness, tinnitus, visual disturbances, convulsions, reduced consciousness progressing to coma, as well as respiratory arrest and cardiovascular disturbances.
 Lidocaine and its two major metabolites may be quantified in blood, plasma, or serum to confirm the diagnosis in potential poisoning victims or to assist forensic investigation in a case of fatal overdose.

 Lidocaine is often given intravenously as an antiarrhythmic agent in critical cardiac-care situations.
 Treatment with intravenous lipid emulsions (used for parenteral feeding) to reverse the effects of local anaesthetic toxicity is becoming more common.

+Lidocaine has been used by veterinarians for euthanasia of horses, livestock, and more recently of dogs and cats.
+Due to its side effects, intravenous lidocaine can be given only to anesthetized patients, making it less attractive perhaps than pentobarbital, that can be given intravenously to awake patients.
+In 2025 Russian Army nurses have reported the use of 1-2 % intravenous lidocaine in 60 mL dosage for mercy killing of mortally wounded servicemen.